Energy Derivatives Pricing, Hedging and Risk Management - DPH2

 Categories: Trading, Derivatives, Hedging and Risk Management, Global Association of Risk Professionals (GARP) Approved Course

-The course starts with a review of energy price behavior, and applied probability and statistics using Excel exercises with hands-on calculations.
+The two-day course starts with a review of energy price behavior, and applied probability and statistics using Excel exercises with hands-on calculations.
 After introducing the building blocks of risk analysis, we estimate volatilities, correlations and calculate Value at Risk and other risk metrics.

 Delegates are introduced to the most commonly used derivatives pricing models in energy trading organizations such as closed-form solutions and Monte Carlo simulation.
 The main price processes for energy risk analysis such as Geometric Brownian Motion and Mean-reverting models are illustrated with pricing and risk analysis examples.